scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 that show that Cloudknot performs comparably to other distributed computing frameworks.
-On one hand, scaling charts like the ones in Figures :ref:`fig.nargsscaling`, :ref:`fig.syssizescaling`, and :ref:`fig.mribenchmark` are important because they show that Cloudknot does not introduce undue overhead burden and exploits the scaling efficiency of the underlying AWS Batch infrastructure.
+On one hand, scaling charts like the ones in Figures :ref:`fig.nargsscaling`, :ref:`fig.syssizescaling`, and :ref:`fig.mribenchmark` are important because they show potential users the relative cost in execution time of using Cloudknot in comparison to other distributed computing platforms.

 On the other hand, the scaling results in this paper, indeed most scaling results in general, measure :math:`t_\mathrm{exec}` from Eq :ref:`eq.tcompute`, capturing only partial information about :math:`t_\mathrm{compute}`.
-Precisely measuring :math:`t_\mathrm{env}` including the time for users to learn a new system is a human computer interaction (HCI) problem that was beyond our expertise and resource limitations to solve at this time.
-But we believe an extra 30-50% in execution time may be acceptable when users do not need to learn a new queueing system or batch processing language nor do they have to select from a dizzying array of instance types.
+Precisely measuring :math:`t_\mathrm{env}` is beyond the scope of this paper so the reduction in :math:`t_\mathrm{compute}` is admittedly speculative.
+But we believe an extra 30-50% in execution time may be acceptable in some situations.
+For example, if the amount of time that a user will spend learning a new queueing system or batch processing language exceeds the time savings due to reduced execution time, then it will be advantageous to accept Cloudknot's suboptimal execution time in order to use its simplified API.
 Beginning Cloudknot users simply add an extra import statement, instantiate a :code:`Knot` object, call the :code:`map()` method, and wait for results.
-But because Cloudknot is built using Docker and the AWS Batch infrastructure, it can accomodate the needs of more advanced users who want to augment their Dockerfiles or specify instance types.
+And because Cloudknot is built using Docker and the AWS Batch infrastructure, it can accomodate the needs of more advanced users who want to augment their Dockerfiles or specify instance types.

-Cloudknot's simplified API and ability to achieve rough parity with other distributed computing frameworks makes it a viable tool for researchers who want distributed execution of their computational workflow, from within their Python environment, without the steep learning curve of learning a new platform.
+Cloudknot's simple API and its conditionally acceptable execution time compared to other distributed computing frameworks makes it a viable tool for researchers who want distributed execution of their computational workflow, from within their Python environment, without the steep learning curve of learning a new platform.

 Acknowledgements